polo2ro/imapbox/README.md

 # Imapbox

-Dump imap inbox to a local folder in a regular backupable format: html, json and attachements
+Dump imap inbox to a local folder in a regular backupable format: html, json and attachements.

+This program aims to save a mailbox for archive using files in indexable or searchable formats.
+The produced files should be readables without external software, for example, to find an email in backups using only the terminal

 For each email in the imap mailbox, create a folder with the following content: